hderms/waterline-docs/associations.md

 The following guides will walk you through the various ways that your data can be associated and how to setup and query assocatiated data.

+### Nested Associations
+Nested associations are not currently supported in Waterline ORM, so do not try to update a model while updating nested associations.
+Update models individually.

 ### One-to-One Associations

 A one-to-one association states that a model may only be associated with one other model.
 In order